nlsynth/karuta/docs/glossary.rst

 * Karuta

   * Name of Japanese playing cards.
-  * This package.
+  * This language software package.

-* Soft thread
+* Soft process

-  * Threads which will not be synthesized (used for tests).
+  * Procesess which will not be synthesized (used for tests).